Atomic absorption spectroscopy: Spectrometers for CS AAS

-When a continuum radiation source is used for AAS measurement it is indispensable to work with a high-resolution monochromator.
-The resolution has to be equal to or better than the half-width of an atomic absorption line (about 2 pm) in order to avoid losses of sensitivity and linearity of the calibration graph.
-The research with high-resolution (HR) CS AAS was pioneered by the groups of O’Haver and Harnly in the US, who also developed the (up until now) only simultaneous multi-element spectrometer for this technique.
+When a continuum radiation source is used for AAS, a high-resolution monochromator is required.
+The resolution must be equal to or better than the half-width of an atomic absorption line (about 2 pm) in order to avoid loss of sensitivity and linearity of the calibration graph.
+Research with high-resolution (HR) CS AAS was pioneered by the groups of O'Haver and Harnly in the US, who also developed the (until recently) only simultaneous multi-element spectrometer for this technique.
 The breakthrough, however, came when the group of Becker-Ross in Berlin, Germany, built a spectrometer entirely designed for HR-CS AAS.
 The first commercial equipment for HR-CS AAS was introduced by Analytik Jena (Jena, Germany) at the beginning of the 21st century, based on the design proposed by Becker-Ross and Florek.
 These spectrometers use a compact double monochromator with a prism pre-monochromator and an echelle grating monochromator for high resolution.
 A linear charge-coupled device (CCD) array with 200 pixels is used as the detector.
 The second monochromator does not have an exit slit; hence the spectral environment at both sides of the analytical line becomes visible at high resolution.
 As typically only 3–5 pixels are used to measure the atomic absorption, the other pixels are available for correction purposes.
-One of these corrections is that for lamp flicker noise, which is independent of wavelength, resulting in measurements with very low noise level; other corrections are those for background absorption, as will be discussed later.
+One of these corrections is for lamp flicker noise, which is independent of wavelength, resulting in measurements with very low noise level; other corrections are for background absorption, to be discussed further.